Loading…

 Tech Lawyer

 Tech lawyer who actually builds tech.
-Self-taught coder since high school to build computer games and apps for friends.
+Coding since high school to build computer games and apps for friends.
 Eventually chose law for a career, but always remained a builder at heart.
-Worked in technical roles at LawPath (legal doc automation platform) and secondment at IBM (smart legal contract infrastructure).
-Best known for being creator of the world's first truly global AI Regulation Tracker which covers AI regulatory updates across 195+ countries and with over 60K active users per month.
+Worked as a legal engineer at LawPath (legal doc automation platform) and a software engineering secondment at IBM (smart legal contract infrastructure).
+Best known for being creator of the world's first truly global AI Regulation Tracker which covers AI regulatory updates across 195+ countries and with over 70K active users per month (and a commercialised API which is being used by AI safety institutes, governance platforms and universities around the world).
 Also the creator of the Synctrainer app and algorithm which analyses dance synchronisation and now used by Kpop and Jpop companies to train their dancers.
 Awarded Australian 30 under 30 Technology Lawyer of the Year (2023), and recognised as Linkedin Top Voice on AI.
 Also runs the Data Science and AI Association of Australia.

 Interactive platform tracking AI legislation across 195 countries.
 Maps acts, bills, executive orders, and guidelines globally.
 Offers embeddable widgets and tiered API keys.
 70,000+ active users.